marcioGabrielMengali/gym-managment-system/README.md

 - It should be possible to register a gym.

-- It should be possible to register a student.
+- It should be possible to register a member.

-- It should be possible to record a payment for a student.
+- It should be possible to record a payment for a member.

 - It should be possible to retrieve data from a logged-in gym.

-- It should be possible to deactivate a student.
+- It should be possible to deactivate a member.

-- It should be possible to list all students.
+- It should be possible to list all members.

-- It should be possible to retrieve details of a single student.
+- It should be possible to retrieve details of a single member.

-- It should be possible to list all paid and unpaid membership fees of a student.
+- It should be possible to list all paid and unpaid membership fees of a member.

 - It should be possible to view all paid membership fees for the month.